iitmcvg/InterIIT_2021/README.md

 # InterIIT_2021
 Repository for the Bosch's Traffic Sign Recognition challenge

+The entire pipleine has been integrated in our UI, however if there is a need all the deep learning modules can be called individually as follows:

 Usage:
 - Augmentations
 We can get the augmentations config file (aug.json) from the UI, or you can manually provide it